 Rental Properties and Reconciliation

 Ken Armstrong, Homeward Trust’s Oskapewis/Indigenous Cultural & Educational Helper, facilitated the ceremony with an elder after receiving a request from a tenant and coordinating with the building’s landlord.
 “It’s not one and done,” mentions Ken.
-“Following the request, we talk with the landlord about the requested ceremony, its purpose, and importance of protocol.
+“Following the request, we talk with the landlord about the requested ceremony, its purpose, and the importance of protocol.
 Each time you do it, the heaviness of the building gets lighter.
 So, it’s a good first step to open that door.”

 “It’s a huge reconciliation piece with the landlords for us to come together and provide this for our community members,” adds Ken.
 “Most landlords are not Indigenous, and they serve a large Indigenous population.
-They want us to provide that cultural piece, not only for the health of the building, but for their tenants, too.”
+They want us to provide that cultural piece, not only for the health of the building but for their tenants, too.”

 Connect With Us